Butler Community Arts School

 The Butler Community Arts School (BCAS), an initiative of the Jordan College of the Arts, opened its doors to the community in September 2002.
 Since then, the BCAS has offered performing arts instruction to anyone ages 5 and up, including adults.

 Taught by Butler University students and community artists known as Teaching Artists, the BCAS believes in the importance of providing high quality, affordable instruction to music, dance, theatre, and visual art to Indianapolis and the surrounding communities.

 Whether you or your child is a budding artist or has previous arts experiences, you will find a program that meets your needs at the BCAS.

 Pick Your Passion

 Private music lessons are offered for piano, voice, strings, woodwinds, brass, guitar, percussion, music theory, and composition.
 We accept students of all levels of playing ability, including total beginners.
 Private lessons are based on two 14-week semesters in the fall and spring with an optional summer session.
 Enrollment is ongoing and scheduling is flexible.

 Group Classes and Programs

-Summer is the perfect time for students to take advantage of the many opportunities at the BCAS.
-Most of the camps serve ages 7-11 and 12-18 and are offered with both commuter and residential options.
-Camps include ballet, guitar, jazz, percussion, piano, theatre, and more.
+Summer is the perfect time for students to take advantage of the many opportunities at BCAS.
+Most of the camps serve ages 7-12 and 12-18 and are offered with both commuter and residential options.
+Camps include music, theatre, dance, and multi-media arts.